Leadership Inference for Multi-Agent Interactions: Experiments Results

 \subsection{Leadership Filter Validation}

-We validate the leadership filter on analytic solution trajectories of horizon $T_{\text{sim}}$ for the \ac{LQ} shepherd and sheep game played with leader $L_{\GT} = \agent{1}$.
-Since we generate the ground truth $\state{1:\horizon}^{\GT}$ with a known leader, a perfect filter should infer the true leader with consistently high confidence.
-Our results indicate that the \ac{SLF} produces an observable signal for Stackelberg leadership, but (as one can expect) noise and measurement model configuration significantly affect performance.
-We simulate noisy game state measurements $\eststate{t} \sim \mathcal{N}(\state{t}^{\GT}, \cov{})$ and assume the \ac{SLF} knows $\cov{}$.
+We validate the leadership filter on analytic solution trajectories of horizon $T_{\text{sim}}$ for the \ac{LQ} shepherd and sheep game played with leader $L_{\GT} \!=\! \agent{1}$.
+Since we generate the ground truth $\statebm{1:\horizon}^{\GT}$ with a known leader, a perfect filter should infer the true leader with consistently high confidence.
+Our results suggest that the \ac{SLF} produces an observable signal for Stackelberg leadership, but (as one can expect) noise and measurement model configuration significantly affect performance.
+We simulate noisy state measurements $\eststate{t} \!\sim\! \mathcal{N}(\state{t}^{\GT}\!, \cov{})$ and pass $\cov{}$ to the \ac{SLF}.
 We list parameter values in the appendix.

 \textbf{Analysis.} In our results, the \ac{SLF} produces the expected leadership probability for part of the simulation horizon.
 From $1.5-\SI{3.5}{\second}$ in \cref{fig:mc-lf-lq-leader-1-prob-1}, the \ac{SLF} correctly infers $\agent{1}$ as the leader with high likelihood.
-We can interpret these leadership results using the measurement trajectories.
 Examining the expected measurements in \cref{fig:leadership-filter-lq-leader-1-detail-t102} at $\SI{2.04}{\second}$, we note that the observations in this time range more closely match the measurement models generated with $\agent{1}$ as leader, which the \ac{SLF} interprets as indicating leadership by $\agent{1}$.
+In the left inset of \cref{fig:leadership-filter-lq-leader-1-detail-t102}, the particles that believe $\agent{2}$ to be the leader have positions further to the left of those that consider $\agent{1}$ to be the leader.
+From this effect, we see that the \ac{SLF} accounts for the statistical dependence of state and leadership despite our simplified treatment of the leadership transition process.

 However, we also see complex behavior in \cref{fig:mc-lf-lq-leader-1-prob-1}.
 First, the \ac{SLF} initially misidentifies the leader as $\agent{2}$, as shown by \cref{fig:leadership-filter-lq-leader-1-detail-t27}, because the Stackelberg measurement trajectories do not capture leadership information over the whole simulation horizon.
 Specifically, the measurement trajectories $\{ h(\particlek{t-1}{k}, \hypk{t-1}{k}) \}$ are straight lines that roughly reduce the state costs of the shepherd and sheep, but do not capture the granularity of motion from the ground truth due to higher control costs over the short horizon $T_s \ll T_{\text{sim}}$.